 What to do: Pour 1/4 cup of water and a few drops of blue food coloring into bag.
 Seal tightly and tape the bag to a (preferably south-facing) wall.
 As the water warms in the sunlight the water will evaporate into vapor.
 As the vapor cools, it will begin changing into liquid (condensation) just like a cloud.
 When the water condenses enough, the air will not be able to hold it and the water will fall down in the form of precipitation.

-What are your favorite weather activities?
+What are your favorite weather activities for the classroom?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.
-WeAreTeachers HELPLINE is a place for teachers to ask and respond to questions on classroom challenges, collaboration and advice.